superbryn/backendForSELDA/README.md

-# BACKEND SERVER FOR SELDA (Sign Expression Language Digital Assistant)
+# BACKEND SERVER FOR SELDA
+> This is were the processing of the machine learning model works
+> An API request is send from the website and using SciKit Learn The model predicts the sign